 - Note that the explanatory variables $(p_j \text{ and } X_j)$ are the same for each group, but the dependent variable and the parameters are different. - We have G different regression equations, one for each group.
 We can estimate the model parameters separately for each group using the IV method described above.

-Heterogeneous coeff. deal with limitations of standard Logit
+Heter. coeff overcome limitations standard Logit

 - For each group g, the model has the same structure as the standard logit.
 However, now the aggregate demand of product j has a different structure. - The aggregate demand of product j is: